Transportation Information for Seniors

 The Assisted Transportation Network Alberta (ATN Alberta) community of practice offers resources, collaboration and networking for individuals and organizations interested in implementing, expanding, and/or improving an assisted transportation service.

-Building a Sustainable Assisted Transportation Service: A Collaborative Approach (ESCC, 2018): Exploration of issues surrounding assisted transportation services in and around Edmonton and potential of collaborations to address the issues.
+Building a Sustainable Assisted Transportation Service: A Collaborative Approach (ESCC, 2018) Report on exploration of issues surrounding assisted transportation services in and around Edmonton and potential of collaborations to address the issues.
 Summaries of Lessons Learned and Promising Practices.

 The Transportation Toolkit for the Implementation of Alternate Transportation for Seniors in Alberta (Medically At-Risk Driver Centre, 2016) provides information and resources to help communities successfully develop and implement sustainable, responsive models of alternate transportation services for seniors

 An In-Depth Analysis of Ride-Scheduling Software Programs for Use by Community-Based Organizations Providing Alternate Transportation Services to Seniors (Medically At-Risk Driver Centre for ESCC, 2014)

 Insurance Requirements for Volunteer Drivers and Community-Based Organizations Providing Transportation to Seniors: Myths and Facts (ESCC, Medically at-Risk Driver Centre, and Insurance Bureau of Canada)

 Medically At-Risk Driver Centre (MARD) conducts research, education and implementation of solutions concerning medically-at risk drivers and aging-related issues

 National Blueprint for Injury Prevention in Older Drivers (Canadian Association of Occupational Therapists, 2009)